nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 - titanium
 sections:
 - guide
+- advanced
 ---

+{% if page.guide %}

 {% prerequisite %}
-Before using the Branch SDK, you must first [sign up for an account](https://dashboard.branch.io) and complete the [routing configuration wizard](https://start.branch.io/).
+Before using the Branch SDK, you must first [sign up for an account](https://dashboard.branch.io) and complete the [onboarding process](https://start.branch.io/).
 {% endprerequisite %}

 ## Get the SDK files